 To choose the right card, evaluate how a no-annual-fee card fits into your existing budget.
 Figure out where you spend money and the types of rewards and benefits you want.
 Different cards will appeal to different people.
 A frequent flier, for example, might opt for a different card than someone looking to earn cashback on date night.

-Related: How to Maximize Credit Card Rewards
+RELATED: How To Maximize Credit Card Rewards

 Pros and Cons of No-Annual-Fee Credit Cards